Grading and Credits Policy

 |F||0 - 59||0.0|

-Credit – Equivalent to a grade of “D” or higher
+Credit or Pass – Equivalent to a grade of “C” or higher

-No Credit – Did not fulfill course requirements
+No Credit or Not Pass – Did not fulfill course requirements

-Incomplete – Course to be finished within 1 quarter
+Incomplete – Course to be finished within one quarter

 An incomplete grade may be approved for students who are unable to complete a course within the prescribed time due to unforeseen extenuating circumstances beyond the student’s control.
 If approved, the instructor and student will agree upon the terms of the incomplete, including the specific work required.
 PLEASE NOTE: All work must be completed offline, access to Canvas will not be extended.
 Student is responsible for submitting the remainder of their coursework for grading.
 Once the necessary work has been submitted and graded, the “I” will be changed to the appropriate grade.
 If the work is not received, the “I” grade will default to an “F” grade.
 All course work must be completed within three months after the course end date.